20 topics, 54 min video

 Fight like knight, sharpen your skills as a longsword practitioner, and build the foundation as a great swordfighter.
-In this course you’ll be guided step-by-step through the fundamentals of Italian Longsword practice.
+This course is part three of DTV's step-by-step guide through the fundamentals of Italian Longsword practice.

 What You’ll Need